sheeriot/cloud-vm/infra/README/Azure/docs/02_azureprep.md

 ![GitHub Actions drive Terraform Automation through Azure Resource Manager](diagrams/structurizr-1-GitHub.png)

+## Setup a new Azure Subscription (and Invoice Section)

+Recommended Pre-requisite: **Azure Billing Profile: Invoice Section**

+* Azure Invoice Section for new Subscription.
+  * Search for "Billing Profiles" and `create` an Invoice Section.

+This config item can be very hard to location.
+Start here with "billing profiles".

+* Create Azure Subscription, **assign to distinct Invoice Section**

 ### Create the Terraform Service Account on Azure

 Using the Azure CLI, as needed, create a new Azure Active Directory - Service Principal.
 In this example, scoped to a subscription